Lateral Movement, Red Teaming

 Detection

-- Audit all Kerberos authentication and credential use events and review for discrepancies.
-Unusual remote authentication events that correlate with other suspicious activity (such as writing and executing binaries) may indicate malicious activity.
+• First, audit all Kerberos authentication and credential use events, and then review them for any discrepancies.
+Additionally, unusual remote authentication events that coincide with other suspicious activities, such as writing and executing binaries, may signal malicious intent.

-- Event ID 4769 is generated on the Domain Controller when using a golden ticket after the KRBTGT password has been reset twice, as mentioned in the mitigation section.
-The status code 0x1F indicates the action has failed due to “Integrity check on decrypted field failed” and indicates misuse by a previously invalidated golden ticket.
+• Furthermore, when using a golden ticket after the KRBTGT password has been reset twice, the Domain Controller generates Event ID 4769.
+In this case, the status code 0x1F indicates that the action failed due to an “Integrity check on decrypted field failed,” which strongly suggests misuse by a previously invalidated golden ticket.

 Mitigation

-- For containing the impact of a previously generated golden ticket, reset the built-in KRBTGT account password twice, which will invalidate any existing golden tickets that have been created with the KRBTGT hash and other Kerberos tickets derived from it.
+• To further contain the impact of a previously generated golden ticket, you should reset the built-in KRBTGT account password twice.
+This action will effectively invalidate any existing golden tickets created using the KRBTGT hash, as well as other Kerberos tickets derived from it.

 Author: Pavandeep Singh is a Technical Writer, Researcher and Penetration Tester.
-Can be Contacted on Twitter and LinkedIn
+Contact on LinkedIn